A Framework for Geometry-based Statistical Channel Modeling in ISAC Systems: Introduction

 \subsection{Related Work}

-Recent advances in \ac{ISAC} systems have spurred significant progress in \ac{ISAC} \ac{CM}, addressing its unique challenges. {Different scatterer-based hybrid models have been proposed, combining deterministic and stochastic components for improved accuracy, such as \cite{chen2023scatterer}.} Further developments include extensions to \ac{GBSM}, incorporating localization-assisted features \cite{yang2023novel} and unified representations of communication and sensing channels \cite{lou2023unified}. \cite{yang2023novel} integrates forward and backward scattering to enhance modeling fidelity.
-For bistatic \ac{ISAC} systems, recent frameworks introduce weak-power cluster retention for target characterization \cite{luo2024channel}.
-Furthermore, cluster-based \ac{ISAC} \ac{CM} framework in \cite{ye2024general} decomposes the environment into \ac{LoS}, \ac{NLoS}, and clutter components, whose weighted summation yields the effective \ac{CIR}, effectively integrating sensing characteristics into communication models. \cite{liu2024extend} introduces a \ac{3GPP}-compliant \ac{GBSM} to support \ac{ISAC} by introducing sharing feature that enables flexible modeling of shared clusters, scatterers, and propagation paths across communication and sensing channels within a unified stochastic framework. \cite{zhang2023shared} presents a shared multipath component evolution model to characterize the correlation between communication and sensing channels in \ac{ISAC}, validated through \SI{28}{\GHz} measurements.
+Recent advances in \ac{ISAC} systems have spurred significant progress in \ac{ISAC} \ac{CM}, addressing its unique challenges. {Different scatterer-based hybrid models have been proposed, combining deterministic and stochastic components for improved accuracy, such as \cite{chen2023scatterer}.} For bistatic \ac{ISAC} systems, recent frameworks introduce weak-power cluster retention for target characterization \cite{luo2024channel}.
+Furthermore, cluster-based \ac{ISAC} \ac{CM} framework in \cite{ye2024general} decomposes the environment into \ac{LoS}, \ac{NLoS}, and clutter components, whose weighted summation yields the effective \ac{CIR}, effectively integrating sensing characteristics into communication models. \cite{liu2024extend} introduces a \ac{3GPP}-compliant \ac{GBSM} \cite{501430,587631} to support \ac{ISAC} by introducing sharing feature that enables flexible modeling of shared clusters, scatterers, and propagation paths across communication and sensing channels within a unified stochastic framework. \cite{zhang2023shared} presents a shared multipath component evolution model to characterize the correlation between communication and sensing channels in \ac{ISAC}, validated through \SI{28}{\GHz} measurements.
 Hybrid methodologies combining statistical and deterministic techniques have also emerged, leveraging multi-scattering center models for precise target characterization \cite{chen2024multi}.
 Beyond physical-layer modeling, recent surveys highlight features such as \ac{RCS} integration and \ac{AI}-enhanced frameworks for sub-\SI{6}{\GHz}/mmWave bands \cite{zhang2023integrated}.
 In this context, NYURay \cite{kanhere2019map}, a site-specific 3D ray tracer developed at NYU WIRELESS, can be used for \ac{ISAC} \cite{bazzi2025isac} owing to its site-specific ray tracing with the very same angular and temporal parameters a sensing algorithm will use, while NYUSIM \cite{poddar2023tutorial} can provide statistical insights because of the stochastic channel and can be useful for large-scale simulation studies requiring system- or link-level testing, beamforming evaluation, and statistical coverage/capacity analysis.
 Recent work has demonstrated that NYURay can be pushed to the mobile or edge to perform multi-stage location optimization by aligning measured and simulated power-delay profiles and to calibrate and validate the NYURay simulator at FR3 frequencies \cite{ying2025multistage,ying2025sitespecific}.